-Yes, that seat—my posterior, my derriere.
+Yes, that seat—my butt, my posterior, my derriere.
 “Lift, Tone, and Burn” is the mantra of Pure Barre, a high-intensity, low-impact, whole-body workout that has won rave reviews across the United States and Canada.
 But this article isn’t about exercise.
 It is about the power of engagement.

 I’m not an exercise junkie.
 I’m health-conscious and more than a little vain, but like the late, great John Pinette (“I don’t do ups”), I’ve been able to quit this gym stuff any time—until I found Pure Barre.
 The workout was hard.
 My muscles ached.
 Yet I kept going back—500 times.
 I have the shirt to prove it.